 One last illustration, trend-line comparisons that show not what people are supposed to think about (the ngrams do that) but the true extent of their interest in the three ideologies, in other words, how well they were indoctrinated to become concerned:

 Note that there are seasonal variations in the trend lines that repeat their cycles, annually.
-Does anyone think that people’s interest in the three subjects shown in the graph change annually with the seasons, and that it does so spontaneously?
-Ask yourself who triggers those cycles and why the people’s interest in those topics predictably changes in intensity every year in the same months.
+No one should think that people’s interest in the three subjects shown in the graph changes annually with the seasons, and that it does so spontaneously.
+Who triggers those cycles and why the people’s interest in those topics predictably changes in intensity every year in the same months.

 - Kwanzaa: Holiday From the FBI

 - Marxism, Radical Feminism and other Feminist Factions